Gluing vertex algebras: Direct sum completion

 In this Appendix, we gather the main constructions from \cite{AR} of the direct sum completion of a category.
 Given a category $\cC$ with possibly additional structures, $\cC_{\oplus}$ is essentially the smallest category closed under arbitrary direct sums.
 One may restrict to only countable direct sums, and this would be enough for our purposes.
 Even if $\cC$ is abelian, one cannot guarantee that $\cC_{\oplus}$ is abelian.
 Hence, we may wish to consider the smallest category containing $\cC$ closed under direct sums, kernels and cokernels; see \cite{CGR}.
 If $\cC$ is already semisimple, then $\cC_{\oplus}$ is also abelian (see for example Section 3.5 of \cite{J}).

-If $\cC$ is a braided tensor category, $\cC_\oplus$ can be also turned into a braided tensor category.
+If $\cC$ is a braided tensor category, then $\cC_\oplus$ also admits a braided tensor category structure.
 If $\cC$ has a system of isomorphisms $\theta_{\mX}$ that satisfy balancing, we get a system of balancing isomorphisms in $\cC_{\oplus}$ as well.
 However, even if $\cC$ is rigid, we cannot guarantee rigidity of $\cC_{\oplus}$.
 But we shall not need $\cC_\oplus$ to be rigid.

 Let $\cC$ be a $\CC$-linear additive category.
 We define the direct sum completion $\cC_\oplus$ as follows.
 The objects of $\cC_\oplus$ are:

 The morphisms are: